ea4k/klog/README.md

 The objective of KLog is to provide a free software that runs in Linux, macOS and Windows.
 KLog provides general purpose DX logging support.

+### IMPORTANT:
+All the mailing lists, code and releases have been removed from Savannah and they are no longer avaiable.
+I will wait some days to see if they can be recovered before looking for another place to host all the needed services.

 ## Website

 Check https://www.klog.xyz for news & updates.
 Check https://jaime.robles.es for the author homepage.

 ## Mailing lists

-### Important

-All the mailing lists have been removed from Savannah and they are no longer avaiable.
-I will wait some days to see if they can be recovered before looking for another place to host the mailing lists.

 Please join the mailing list at:
 - Users: https://lists.nongnu.org/mailman/listinfo/klog-users